ShindouMihou/Nexus/README.md

 To enable auto-deferring in commands themselves, you have to use the `event.autoDefer(ephemeral, function)` method instead of the other related methods.
-It is recommended to actually use this especially when you have long-running middlewares because this will also take care of handling when a middleware actually creates a defer.
+It is recommended to actually use this especially when you have long-running middlewares because this will also take care of handling when a middleware actually requests for deferred response.

 An example of how this looks is:
 ```kotlin